Homelessness and mental health: Housing

 Modern efforts to reduce homelessness include "housing-first models", where individuals and families are placed in permanent homes with optional wrap-around services.
 This effort is less expensive than the cost of institutions that serve the complex needs of people experiencing homeless, such as emergency shelters, mental hospitals and jails.
 The alternative approach of housing first has shown positive outcomes.
-One study reports an 88 percent housing retention rate for those in Housing First, compared to 47 percent using traditional programs.
-Additionally, a review of permanent supportive housing and case management on health found that interventions using “housing-first models” can improve health outcomes among chronically homeless individuals, many of whom have substance use disorders and severe mental illness.
+A 2013 study reports an 88 percent housing retention rate for those in Housing First, compared to 47 percent using traditional programs.

+A review of permanent supportive housing and case management on health found that interventions using "housing-first models" can improve health outcomes among chronically homeless individuals, many of whom have substance use disorders and severe mental illness.
 Improvements include positive changes in self-reported mental health status, substance use, and overall well-being.
 These models can also help reduce hospital admissions, length of stay in inpatient psychiatric units, and emergency room visits.

 There is a new intervention called "Permanent Supportive Housing" that was designed help independent living and help with employment and health care.
 407,966 individuals were homeless in shelters, transitional housing programs, or on the streets.
 Those with mental illnesses have difficulty not only with their current housing issues, but have issues with housing if they get evicted.
 Youth can benefit from permanent housing, increases social activity, and improve mental health.
 Federally funded rental assistance are in place, but due to the high demand of the funds, the government is unable to keep up.

-One study evaluating the efficacy of the Housing First model followed mentally ill homeless individuals with criminal records over a two-year period, and after being placed in the Housing First program only 30% re-offended.
+A 2013 study evaluating the efficacy of the Housing First model followed mentally ill homeless individuals with criminal records over a two-year period, and after being placed in the Housing First program only 30% re-offended.
 Overall results of the study showed a large reduction in re-conviction, increased public safety, and a reduction in crime rates.
 A significant decline in drug use was also seen with the implementation of the Housing First model.
 The study showed a 50% increase in housing retention and a 30% increase in methadone treatment retention in program participants.